mccoymd/snp2sim/README.md

 `/opt/mgltools_x86_64Linux2_1.5.6/MGLToolsPckgs/AutoDockTools/Utilities24/`

 Alternatively, the user can specify the location of the pythonsh executable
-can be specified using the `--PYTHONSHpath <path to pythonsh>` command line option and the lovation of the Ulititys24 folder included with the AutoDock Tools distribution can be specified with the `--ADTpath <path to Utilities24 directory` command line option.
+can be specified using the `--PYTHONSHpath "path to pythonsh"` command line option and the lovation of the Ulititys24 folder included with the AutoDock Tools distribution can be specified with the `--ADTpath "path to Utilities24 directory` command line option.

 ## Example Usage
-Usage:python snp2sim.py <<options>>
+Usage:python snp2sim.py ""options""

 The workflow is configured to store intermediate files and results in a predefined directory structure.
 If the required